icholy/geokettle-2.0/bin/GEOKETTLE_README.txt

 included in binary form according to their respective end-user licenses.
 Please refer to the included LICENSE.txt file for details.

-The GeoKettle extensions are Copyright (C) 2007-2009, GeoSOA research group, Department of geomatics sciences, Laval University, Quebec, Canada.
+The GeoKettle extensions are Copyright (C) Spatialytics 2009-2011, (C) 2007-2009, GeoSOA research group, Department of geomatics sciences, Laval University, Quebec, Canada.

 Pentaho Data Integration (Kettle) is Copyright (C) 2007-2008, Pentaho Corporation.